emberjs/ember.js/guides/11-glossary.md

 ## Helper

 A (typically pure) JavaScript function that takes input arguments and produces a value based on those inputs.
-If one or more of a helper's inputs are modified, Glimmer will reevaluate the helper function and update the DOM appropriately.
+If one or more of a helper's inputs change, Glimmer will reevaluate the helper function and update the DOM appropriately.

 Example with `dasherize` and `formatDate` helpers: